Waiheke Island – Guide for Backpackers

 On the water, you can hire a kayak, go kayak fishing, or go on a kayaking tour to private beaches, caves and rock channels.
 Learn how to windsurf.
 Try paddle boarding, a popular New Zealand activity.
 Be a big kid on a water trampoline.

 On dry land, zip through the trees on flying foxes with Ecozip Adventures.
 Fly down a hill with Waiheke Mountain Bike Club at Onetangi Sports Park.
 Shoot some stuff with an air rifle, a bow and arrow, or a horse shot at Target Challenge in Matiatia.
 Get involved in a multi-activity day in a vineyard at Wild on Waiheke: archery, laser clay-pigeon shooting, and wine and beer tasting.
 Finally, ride a movie star… by movie star we mean horses that starred in The Hobbit and The Last Samurai.
 Waiheke Horse Tours takes you on horse treks from Tw Makutu Bay.

 Stony Batter Gun Emplacements

 Over yonder on the east side of Waiheke Island is a fascinating place to visit for both the natural rock outcrops that are dotted across the countryside and the manmade gun emplacements.
-The World War 2 defences consist of 3 huge gun pits and a network of underground tunnels.
+The World War 2 defenses consist of three huge gun pits and a network of underground tunnels.
 A torch is essential to navigate the tunnels, which you can hire from the Stony Batter Preservation Society.
 Admission is NZ$8 per person, cash only.
 Otherwise, you can book guided tours of the tunnels at NZ$15 per person.

 As Stony Batter is 40 minutes from the ferry terminal, it’s best to take the shuttle service, go by car or scooter.
 The carpark for Stony Batter is 10-20 walk away from the reserve.